yianni-ververis/qlik-sense-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Changed the order of the loading for css and js.
+Put them to load first so they do not break any theme

 = 1.1.1 =
 * Added unique id instead of using the qvid so we can display multiple instances of the same object